 There’s a choice of two petrol and two diesel engines – including a 568bhp 4.4-litre twin-turbo V8 in the X6 M and a 376bhp 3.0-litre tri-turbo in the X6 M50d – but by far the biggest seller will be the 254bhp 3.0-litre diesel in the xDrive30d.

 The X6 M has incredible performance for such a large car – 0-62mph in 4.2 seconds – with handling to match, making it supercar fast on the road and surprisingly capable given its size and weight on a track.
 The trade off is a slight loss in comfort – even in the softest suspension mode.
 Unfortunately, that’s the trade off for the immense straight line speed.

 MPG, CO2 and running costs

 Running a large premium SUV like this is never going to be cheap, but fuel consumption is impressive given the performance on offer.
-The most efficient model it the xDrive30d, which returns fuel economy and CO2 emissions of 47.1mpg and 157g/km (or 159g/km if you order the M Sport package that comes with bigger 20-inch wheels).
+The most efficient model it the xDrive30d, which claims to return fuel economy and CO2 emissions of 47.1mpg and 157g/km (or 159g/km if you order the M Sport package that comes with bigger 20-inch wheels).

 Interior, design and technology

-Image is a big part of the upmarket off-roader sector, and it’s cars like the BMW X6 that cater for this market.
-It’s less practical than the larger X5 it’s based on, but the focus here is on styling – the trade-off is that the X6 still combines a high-up SUV driving position with a sporty coupé profile.
+Image is a big part of the upmarket off-roader sector, and cars like the BMW X6 cater perfectly for buyers looking for a dash of extra style.
+It’s less practical than the larger X5 it’s based on, but that’s not to say it’s difficult to live with.

 To accentuate the X6’s width, BMW has flattened and widened its trademark kidney grilles with a pair of narrower headlight clusters that flow round on to the front wings, contributing towards the relatively aerodynamic looking front end for a large 4x4.
 The headlamps also feature distinctive LED running lights that add to the X6’s jutting, aggressive nose.